machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 #### Purpose

-It scans the classpath with Java `ServiceLoader`, collects tool installers, creates a fresh instance of each installer class, injects the `Configurator`, and then applies the tools to the target `Genai` instance.
+It scans the classpath with Java `ServiceLoader`, collects tool installers, creates a fresh instance of each installer class, and then applies the tools to the target `Genai` instance.

 #### Main behavior

 - The constructor loads available `FunctionTools` implementations from the classpath.
-- `applyTools(Genai provider, Configurator configurator)` iterates over the discovered installers.
+- `applyTools(Genai provider, Configurator configurator, Class<?> appClass)` iterates over the discovered installers.
 - For each discovered installer class, it creates a new instance.
-- The new instance receives the shared `Configurator`.
+- The `@SupportedFor` annotation is checked; only installers compatible with `appClass` are applied.
-- The new instance then registers its tools through `applyTools(...)`.
+- Each new instance is registered by calling `provider.addTool(newInstance)`.

 #### Why a fresh instance matters